mm696626/NintendontFolderGenerator/README.md

 * Once your games have been found, just press Generate Nintendont Games Folder
 * Move that newly created folder onto the root of your SD card or USB
 * Have fun playing your games!

+### Note
+* For multi disc games, your discs must have (Disc 1) and (Disc 2) in their file names
+  * This tool will not work correctly otherwise for multi disc games